 Alumni Hall Streets

 Alumni Hall is a smaller, traditional style residence hall that houses first year women.
 Women in this hall will live with one, two, or three other first year women and will share a communal bathroom with the other residents on their floor.
-There is a large common space on the second floor for the residents to use at their leisure which includes a television, seating, and a kitchenette.
+There is a large common space on the third floor for the residents to use at their leisure which includes a television, seating, and a kitchenette.

 Baroody Hall is a smaller traditional style co-ed residence hall that houses women on the second floor and men on the first.
 Students in this hall will live with one other student and will share a communal bathroom with other residents on their floor.
 There is a large common space on the first floor for residents to use at their leisure which includes a television, seating, and a kitchenette.

 Dominic Hall is a larger, traditional style residence hall that houses first year men.
-Men in this hall generally live with one or two other first year men and will share a communal bathroom with the other residents on their floor.
+Men in this hall generally live with one to three other first year men and will share a communal bathroom with the other residents on their floor.
 There is a study room in the basement for students to use as well as recreational room in the basement with a billiard table.
 There is also a common space in the lobby for the residents to be able to use at their leisure which includes a television and seating.

 Residence halls are supervised by an Area Coordinators, Resident Directors, and Resident Assistants.
 The standard double rooms come with two beds, two desks, and two chairs.
 If a room has been assigned to three residents, an extra bed is provided and a desk and chair may be provided upon request.